CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * control and coordinate the information security process,
 * to support the management level in the preparation of the information security guideline,
 * co-ordinate the creation of the security concept, the emergency preparedness concept and other sub-concepts and system security policies, as well as adopting further information security policies and regulations;
-* prepare the implementation plan for the security measures and initiate and verify their implementation,
+* prepare the implementation plan for the security measures and initiate and verify their realization,
 * to report to the management level and the IS management team on the status quo of information security,
 * coordinate security-related projects and ensure the flow of information between area IT, project and IT system security officers
 * to investigate security-related incidents as well